jain-shipraa/MySQL-with-C/README.md

 # MySQL-with-C
-Implementing SQL queries in C language
+Implementing Socket Programming as well as SQL queries in C language